What is Employee Grievance?

 A dissatisfied and unhappy employee will not be able to perform to the best of his ability.
-His mind will be preoccupied with the things that are bothering him which leads to lack of focus on his current job in hand.
-It leads to drop in productivity and efficiency of the employee and the organization on a whole.
+His mind will be preoccupied with the things that are bothering him which leads to a lack of focus on his current job in hand.
+It leads to a drop in productivity and efficiency of the employee and the organization as a whole.

 Below are some of the effects of employee grievance:

 - Strains the Superior-Subordinate Relationships

 If there is no corrective action taken when an employee approaches with a complaint regarding something that is troubling him at the workplace, he may end up feeling frustrated and demotivated.
 A demotivated employee losses his interest in his work or job assigned.
 He works only for the sake of wages or salaries.